golang/website/content/static/doc/mod.md

 base versions.
 This happens naturally when a lower version is tagged after a pseudo-version is written.

+These forms give pseudo-versions two useful properties:

+* Pseudo-versions with known base versions sort higher than those versions but lower than other pre-release for later versions.
+* Pseudo-versions with the same base version prefix sort chronologically.

 The `go` command performs several checks to ensure that module authors have control over how pseudo-versions are compared with other versions and that pseudo-versions refer to revisions that are actually part of a module's